MiddletonCommunityVoice/services-list/content/mental-health/rochdale-and-district-Mind.md

 - Rochdale
 contact:
   addresses:
-  - ROCHDALE Mind Wellbeing Centre    3 to 11 Drake Street,  Rochdale  OL16 1RE
+  - In ROCHDALE The Mind Wellbeing Centre, 3 to 11 Drake Street,  Rochdale  OL16 1RE
-  - MIDDLETON Wellbeing Centre and Cafe    16a to 18 Wood Street, Middleton
+  - In MIDDLETON The Wellbeing Centre and Cafe,  16a to 18 Wood Street, Middleton
-  - ROCHDALE    Nye Bevan House, Maclure Rd.
+  - In ROCHDALE at Nye Bevan House, Maclure Rd.
 Rochdale
   - opposite Rochdale Train Station and the tram stop
   phone:
   - 01706 752 338 Rochdale